benresonance-star/Task-Checker/specification.md

 > - **Project Context (Light Mode)**: Use `bg-blue-100/70` for main sections and `bg-white/80` for inner metadata cards (Identification, Planning, Building) with outlines matching text color.
 > - **Brand Identity**: Logo is a simple white tick inside an orange circle (`#E67E33`).
 Brand name stylized as `checkMATE`.
 > - Use a modern System Font stack.
-> - Navigation: Sidebar-first layout on desktop; dedicated hamburger menu on mobile. **Implement Context-Aware Navigation for admins to remember last active template/project.** Sidebar task selection should switch project views without auto-scrolling; Dashboard selection should explicitly trigger auto-scroll.
+> - Navigation: Sidebar-first layout on desktop with a **collapsible left control panel**; dedicated hamburger menu on mobile. **Implement Context-Aware Navigation for admins to remember last active template/project.** Sidebar task selection should switch project views without auto-scrolling; Dashboard selection should explicitly trigger auto-scroll.
 > - Structural Graphics: Implement precise **1px** vertical and horizontal link lines.
 All action icons aligned on a single vertical axis.
 > - **Active Project Navigation**: Style active project buttons in **Google Green** for context synchronization.
 >